Page cover

 • Choose an ENV mode: either a single variable or import variables.
 Learn more here.

-Image showing the single variable ENV mode on Triggr Apps
+Image showing the single variable ENV mode on Clouddley

 Single variable ENV mode